-Clinical records documented preoperative discussions with Mrs A, informing her of the risk of infection and the risk of worsening of the dry eye condition, and that she was consented appropriately.
-Surgical records showed that the surgical pack was checked and documented as sterile by theatre staff pre-operatively as routine.
-Expert ophthalmology opinion concluded that the ophthalmic care provided by Dr P met the standards expected of an ophthalmologist and that he did not breach his duty of care.
+Dr P contacted Medical Protection, who requested Dr P's clinical records from his preoperative discussions with Mrs A. These showed that Mrs A was informed of the risks of infection and worsening of the dry eye condition, and that she was consented appropriately.
+Surgical records showed that the surgical pack was checked and documented as sterile by theatre staff preoperatively as routine.